opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 ## 6. Amend order approval details
 After sending the order for approval, you can change the cost centre and approving officer for the order within a designated period.

-### When can I amend order approval details?
-You can only amend approval details on orders using the mini-app if the order status is:
-* Pending Submission, or
-* Pending Approval.

-### How do I amend my order approval details?
+### How to amend order approval details
 From the E-commerce Order mini-app:
-1. In the **Orders** tab, tap on the order you want to amend.
+1. In the **Orders** page, tap on the order you want to amend.
-2. Scroll down to the bottom.
+2. Scroll down to the bottom, and tap **Amend approval**.
-3. Tap **Amend approval**.
 4. Tap **Proceed to amend**.
 The order status will be changed to Pending Submission.
 5. Make changes to the cost centre and/or approving officer.
 6. Tap **Send for approval**.
 The order status will be changed to Pending Approval.

+### When can I amend order approval details?
+You can only amend approval details on orders using the mini-app if the order status is:
+* Pending Submission; or
+* Pending Approval.

 ### Can I change item quantities and delivery addresses on the mini-app?
-You can only change item quantities and delivery addresses in the e-commerce store.
-The changes will be reflected in the mini-app.
+You can only change item quantities and delivery addresses in the e-commerce store, not on the mini-app.

+The order changes will be reflected in the mini-app.

 ## 7. Cancel order

-### How do I cancel my order?
+### How to cancel order
 You can cancel orders through the E-commerce Order mini-app or the e-commerce store.

 From the E-commerce Order mini-app:
 1. In the **Orders** tab, tap on the order you want to cancel.
-2. Scroll down to the bottom of the details page.
+2. Scroll down to the bottom of the page, and tap **Cancel order**.
-3. Tap **Cancel order**.
 4. Tap **Yes, cancel** to confirm.

 If order cancellation is successful, you will see a success page with the title **Order cancelled**.

-### I cannot find the "Cancel order" button at the bottom of the order details.
+### I could not find the "Cancel order" button at the bottom of the order details.
 You can only cancel orders using the mini-app if the order status is:
 * Pending Submission, or
 * Pending Approval.